mschmuckler/Ticker/docs/sample-state.md

       8: {
         id: 8,
         title: "Ripe for a Short Squeeze",
+        summary: ["The data king is faltering", "Anti-SEO techniques are poking serious holes"],
         body: "Even the deepest pockets have holes.",
         ticker_tag: "GOOGL",
         user_id: 4,